alectrify/starter-mern-stack-chakra-ui/README.md

 # mern-stack-template

-Use this template to initialize your MongoDB, Express, React, Node.js web applications basic structure and starter code.
+Use this template to initialize your MongoDB, Express, React, and Node.js web applications basic structure and starter code.

 <i>Work In Progress</i>